Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 Ok, so anyways, you might be looking for a way to consistently maintain a workout schedule, week in and week out.
 Here’s the one that has worked for me.

-Simple: work out at home or in your neighborhood.
+The secret is simple: work out at a home gym or in your neighborhood.
 But do it either at the same time every morning or (like I do) immediately after you finish working.
 More specifically, here are the steps:

 - Commit to a steady, weekly workout schedule (I suggest 3-4 times per week, but at least 2).